PCI Security Standards Council publishes updated data security standard

 Enhanced access control requirements

-While previous versions of the PCI DSS did not mention system and application accounts, several new requirements for formalised management of system and application accounts are included in PCI DSS 4.0 (Requirement 7.2.5), along with periodic review of (Requirement 188.8.131.52) and password protection for (Requirement 8.6.1) those accounts.
-Organisations must ensure that application and system accounts that can be used for interactive login are not hard coded in scripts, configuration/property files, or bespoke and custom source code (Requirement 8.6.2).
+While previous versions of the PCI DSS did not mention system and application accounts, several new requirements for formalized management of system and application accounts are included in PCI DSS 4.0 (Requirement 7.2.5), along with periodic review of (Requirement 188.8.131.52) and password protection for (Requirement 8.6.1) those accounts.
+Organizations must ensure that application and system accounts that can be used for interactive login are not hard coded in scripts, configuration/property files, or bespoke and custom source code (Requirement 8.6.2).
 Static code analysis tools can help discover hard-coded passwords in code.
 Alternatively, a data loss prevention (DLP) tool could be used to search for credentials in scripts or config files.

 User accounts will need to be reviewed every six months to ensure that the user is legitimate and is being granted appropriate access, and these reviews will need to be documented (Requirement 7.2.4).
-Organisations subject to Sarbanes-Oxley (SOX) compliance may be able to leverage or build on existing quarterly account review procedures established for SOX.
+Organizations subject to Sarbanes-Oxley (SOX) compliance may be able to leverage or build on existing quarterly account review procedures established for SOX.
 The same process must be applied to system/application accounts, however these accounts could be reviewed “periodically,” with frequency defined via documented risk analysis.

 The requirement for the use of multifactor authentication (MFA) has been expanded to require all access to the cardholder data environment to require MFA (Requirement 8.4.2).
-Additionally, PCI DSS 4.0 clarifies that MFA must not be susceptible to replay attacks like a one-time password-based MFA, and must be implemented in a way so it cannot be bypassed by any users, including administrators, unless specifically authorised for a limited time (Requirement 8.5.1).
+Additionally, PCI DSS 4.0 clarifies that MFA must not be susceptible to replay attacks like a one-time password-based MFA, and must be implemented in a way so it cannot be bypassed by any users, including administrators, unless specifically authorized for a limited time (Requirement 8.5.1).
 The new requirement also requires success of all authentication factors to be validated before access is granted.
 At the same time, MFA is not required for access to in-scope system components that are not in the cardholder data environment (CDE).

 Enhancements to requirements for monitoring

-Organisations that need to comply with PCI DSS are now required to implement Security Information and Event Management (SIEM) solutions (Requirement 10.4.1.1).
+Organizations that need to comply with PCI DSS are now required to implement Security Information and Event Management (SIEM) solutions (Requirement 10.4.1.1).
 SIEM solutions are an effective way to monitor security events and identify potential security incidents and are a common practice in the industry.

 PCI DSS 4.0 expands the requirement to monitor for failures in critical security controls like firewalls, intruder detection systems (IDS)/intruder prevention systems (IPS), change-detection solutions, anti-malware tools, logical access controls and physical access controls to apply to all entities rather than only to service providers.
 Monitoring and addressing failures of SIEM and security testing tools has been added to the scope of the requirement (Requirement 10.7.2).
 An additional requirement defining required components of response to failure of critical security controls also is now applicable to all entities and not just service providers (Requirement 10.7.3).